 27. Celebration of National Letter of Intent and Letters of Commitment.

-A policy change has occurred for the 2019-2020 school year and going forward.
 Those athletes who have committed to playing a sport at the next level will be recognized the last Friday in February; those athletes who commit after this date will be recognized at the National Honor Society Day.